moov-io/paygate/docs/local-dev.md

 ### Local FTP server

 Paygate supports merging and uploading tranfers into ACH files and defaults to a local FTP server.
 The defaults paygate assumes are defined in `localFileTransferRepository` and you can run an FTP server by running Moov's `fsftp` Docker image with `make start-ftp-server`.
-(This image wraps the [goftp/server](https://github.com/goftp/server/tree/master/exampleftpd) example.)
+This image is [located in moov-io/infra](https://github.com/moov-io/infra/tree/master/images/fsftp).

 Running `moov/fsftp` can be done with (from paygate's `testdata/ftp-server/` directory):